-After completing graduate work at McMaster University, I held academic appointments at UBC and then Queen's.
+After completing graduate work at McMaster University, I held academic appointments at UBC and Queen's.
 I have been at Western since 2007.
 Along the way I have taught many undergraduate courses and supervised students at all graduate/postdoctoral levels.
 I have led several national and international research projects on a range of issues and developed and supervised applied graduate policy training programmes.
 My current work focuses on higher education system policy and planning, particularly with respect to teaching and learning.

-In addition to these rewarding experiences, I have also held visiting appointments at the Universities of Melbourne (Summer 2007), Glasgow (Summer 2008), UBC (Summer 2011) and Bologna (2016).
-Among the most important things I do professionally is serve on the Board of Directors of London and Middlesex Housing Corporation, the largest social housing provider in the region.
+In addition to these rewarding experiences, I have also held visiting appointments at the Universities of Melbourne (Summer 2007), Glasgow (Summer 2008), UBC (Summer 2011) and Bologna (January - June 2016).
+Among the most important I have done professionally is serve on the Board of Directors (including as Chair up to June 2018) of London and Middlesex Housing Corporation, the largest social housing provider in the region.